Chez Guevara — Dining in style at the Disaster Café™

-It is no longer too soon, for on July 29, 2021 the Credit Suisse Special Committee to the Board of Directors has presented its they have published to it to the world, a final act of self-harm from an organisation whose serial acts of self-harm the report catalogues in clinical detail.to the board and, for reasons known only to the board,
+On July 29, 2021 the Credit Suisse Special Committee to the Board of Directors presented its they published to it to the world, a final act of self-harm from an organisation whose serial acts of self-harm the report catalogues in clinical detail.to the board and, for reasons known only to the board,

 That said, it is an act of self-harm for which the watching world should feel tremendously grateful.
 Not only a sizzling read, arriving just in time for Bank executives as they head for a fortnight to the sun loungers of Mykonos and Ibiza, but a beautifully clear explanation of the equity prime brokerage business in particular and global markets broking in general, and a coruscating indictment of the way large organisations of all kinds operate.

 It would take another couple of years before the market’s patience with Credit Suisse would finally give out — during a bank run, ironically, to which the bank had no connection —, but the Archegos catastrophe was surely the mortal stroke from which the 167-year-old organisation could not recover.

 In the months leading up to March 2021, Archegos Capital Management took synthetic positions on margin on a handful of comparatively illiquid stocks — ViacomCBS, Tencent Music, Baidu and Vipshop — in sizes that, across multiple prime brokers, were big enough to move the market sharply up.
 As the stocks appreciated, so did Archegos’ profit, and thus the net equity it held with its prime brokers.
 Archegos used that net equity to double down, buying the same stocks, pushing them up yet further.
 The higher they went, the thinner their trading volume, and the more of the market Archegos represented.

 Now, hindsight is a wonderful thing, but really there was only one way this was ever going to turn out.